 Generally, a network switch can be used directly after purchasing.
-Well, if users want to configure VLAN or shut a port or something, they need to make some changes on it, which requires them to first login the switch.
+Well, if you want to configure VLAN or shut a port, you should first know how to access the switch.
 The following three common login methods are illustrated in details by using the FS 3900-24F4S switch as an example.
 They are the widely used local console port login, the remote login by Telnet, and HTTP login through a web browser which serves as the graphic alternative to the former method with command-line.

-2. Power on the PC.
-Install the terminal emulation software on the PC.
+2. Turn on your PC.
+Install terminal emulation software on the PC.
 You can use the built-in Hyper Terminal of Windows 2000 on the PC.
-If no built-in terminal emulation software is available, prepare the terminal emulation software like the SecureCRT and the open source Putty.
+If no built-in terminal emulation software is available, prepare the terminal emulation software like SecureCRT and the open source Putty.

 3. Power on the switch, then open the installed login software (the software Putty is used as an example here), select the serial login mode, and the port is determined by the device manager.
 Baud Speed: 115200, Stop bits: 1.